Israeli identity card: Question of ethnicity

 Prior to 2005, Identity Cards included a reference to the bearer's ethnic group.
 The official term for this category in Hebrew was le'om (לאום), and it was officially translated into Arabic as qawmīya (قومية).
-These terms could be translated into English as "nation" but in the sense of ethnic affiliation rather than nationality.
+These terms could be translated into English as "nation" but in the sense of ethnic affiliation.
 The le'om attribution was assigned by the Ministry of Interior regardless of the card bearer's preference.
 There were several attributions, the main ones being Jewish, Arab, Druze and Circassian.
 Identity Cards issued before 2005 included a disclaimer written in small print in Hebrew and Arabic indicating that the card may serve as a prima facie proof for the data that it includes except le'om, marital status and the spouse's name.

 There were fierce legal battles about identifying the ethnicity of the bearer in the Israeli Identity card.
 In the 2000s, the ethnicity indicator began to be officially phased out.
 In 2002, the Supreme Court of Israel instructed the Ministry of Interior to indicate the ethnicity of people who underwent a Reform conversion as Jews.
 The minister at the time, Eli Yishai, a member of Shas, a Haredi party, decided he would drop the ethnicity category altogether, rather than list as Jews people whom he considered non-Jews.
 In 2004, the Supreme Court denied a citizen's petition to reinstate this indicator, stating that the field in the document was meant for statistical collection only, not as a declarative statement of Judaism.
 As of 2005, the ethnicity has not been printed; a line of eight asterisks appears instead.
 The bearer's ethnic identity can nevertheless be inferred by other data: the Hebrew calendar's date of birth is often used for Jews, and each community has its own typical first and last names.

 As of 2015, the ethnicity has been completely removed (including the asterisks), and replaced by status - which defines whether a person is a citizen, permanent or temporary resident.

 An amendment to the Israeli registration law approved by the Knesset in 2007 determines that a Jew may ask to remove the Hebrew date from his entry and consequently from his Identity Card.
 That is due to errors that often occur in the registration of the Hebrew date because the Hebrew calendar day starts at sunset, not at midnight.
 The amendment also introduces an explicit definition for the term "a day according to the Hebrew calendar".